 For most of us, a 401(k) is our main approach to saving for retirement.
 The concept is easy—stash away money now and use it later.
 But there are alternatives to 401(k) accounts…and for good reason!

 You have questions, I have the answers.
 Let’s talk through the GameStop short squeeze of January 2021.

 Confused by the market?
 “Priced in” means that future news or events are already being considered in determining the price of a stock.

-Using Wade Pfau’s data, pessimistic predictions of the future, and consumption smoothing, we’re creating an updated Trinity Study to use for potential “worst-case” retirement planning.
+Using Wade Pfau’s data and “predictions” of the future, we’re creating an updated Trinity Study to use for our retirement planning.

 Let’s put dartboard investing to the test, using real money in this year-long investing experiment.
 Will the darts beat the experts?